 PersuasivenessYou can write a profile at the top of the CV, just below your personal details.
 This profile tells the reader about your motivation and ambitions in 3 or 4 sentences.
 An effective profile conveys enthusiasm, leaving prospective employers in no doubt that you will be a motivated employee.
 Avoid descriptions that could apply to any applicant.
 Be brave enough to reveal who you really are and what makes you different.
 Your CV will be more convincing if you include a number of references.
 Depending on the situation, you can either offer to provide references on request or include the names of your referees directly in your CV (remember to ask their permission first!).
 Do not provide your referees’ contact details unless asked, so that you can let them know in advance that someone will be in touch with them.

 Free CV check!

 Could you use some help writing a good CV?
-Visit us at the I Shop for a free CV check!
+Sign up for a free CV check!